 Get ready by reading.
 I read lots of historical novels.
 It doesn't need to be theological.
 The technology gave me more problems than the theology since in the secular world, “I have people to do that.”

-Five words that describe the PTS community as you experienced it.
+Five words that describe the Phillips community as you experienced it.

 Scared.
 Included.
 Nurtured.
 Loved.
 Challenged.